 Replace Obsolete PLC and SCADA Systems

 Obsolete PLC and SCADA systems present growing risks to production, safety, and compliance.
-As manufacturer support disappears and spare parts become scarce, even minor failures can lead to extended downtime.
+As manufacturer support disappears and sourcing obsolete parts becomes problematic, even minor failures can lead to extended downtime.

-Stratos Control Systems specialises in planned PLC and SCADA replacement projects that minimise risk, disruption, and unplanned stoppages while improving long-term system reliability.
+Stratos Control Systems and our engineers specialise in planned PLC and SCADA replacement projects that minimise risk, disruption, and unplanned stoppages while modernising long-term system reliability.

 Why Obsolete Control Systems Create Risk